This Step: Get a Learner Permit

 - Social Security card (original copy)

-- A parent or legal guardian, if younger than 18
+- A parent or legal guardian, if necessary

 - Payment for permit and test fees (cash or check)